-How to Make Ultra-Satisfying Breakfast Tacos
+How to Make Breakfast Tacos with Major Sticking Power

 Potatoes add a heartiness to these tacos.
 When we were playing around with this recipe, we wanted something fast and hearty.
 We knew we wanted to add potatoes, but the chopping and roasting usually associated with breakfast potatoes didn’t really work for us.

 To make the breakfast taco filling, we cook grated potatoes with some sliced peppers.
-We love using poblano peppers — they’re mild to medium heat and add a beautiful green pop of color.
+I love using poblano peppers — they’re mild to medium heat and add a beautiful green pop of color.
 If you don’t have poblano peppers on hand, bell peppers or Anaheim are perfect stand-ins.
 For a spicer taco, add some jalapeños or Serrano to the mix.

 When the potatoes are cooked and starting to get a little crisp, we stir in whisked eggs to turn it into a scramble.
 We’ve shared how we make scrambled eggs before — it’s all about low heat and how you swirl the spatula around the pan.
 We apply the same thinking here.
 If you’re curious, watch our video showing how to make perfect scrambled eggs.